tannewt/wa-law.org/bill/2021-22/sb/5110/1/README.md

 ## Section 701
-(1) This section is the tax preference performance statement for the tax preference in section 702 of this act.
+1. This section is the tax preference performance statement for the tax preference in section 702 of this act.
 This performance statement is intended only to be used for subsequent evaluation of the tax preference.
 It is not intended to create a private right of action by any party or be used to determine eligibility for preferential tax treatment.

-(2) The legislature categorizes the tax preference as intended to expand internet service in unserved areas of Washington, as indicated in RCW 82.32.808(2)(f).
+2. The legislature categorizes the tax preference as intended to expand internet service in unserved areas of Washington, as indicated in RCW 82.32.808(2)(f).

-(3) It is the legislature's specific public policy objective to expand access to the internet in unserved areas of Washington and thereby provide more access to educational opportunities.
+3. It is the legislature's specific public policy objective to expand access to the internet in unserved areas of Washington and thereby provide more access to educational opportunities.

-(4) If a review finds that the number of individuals receiving internet access in unserved areas of Washington has increased by ten percent in ten years compared to the number of individuals receiving such access on the effective date of this section, then the legislature intends to extend the expiration date of the tax preference.
+4. If a review finds that the number of individuals receiving internet access in unserved areas of Washington has increased by ten percent in ten years compared to the number of individuals receiving such access on the effective date of this section, then the legislature intends to extend the expiration date of the tax preference.

-(5) In order to obtain the data necessary to perform the review in subsection (4) of this section, the joint legislative audit and review committee may refer to data provided by the governor's statewide broadband office, the utilities and transportation commission, the public works board, the community economic revitalization board, the national telecommunications and information administration, and the federal communications commission.
+5. In order to obtain the data necessary to perform the review in subsection (4) of this section, the joint legislative audit and review committee may refer to data provided by the governor's statewide broadband office, the utilities and transportation commission, the public works board, the community economic revitalization board, the national telecommunications and information administration, and the federal communications commission.

+## Section 702
+> This section adds a new section to an existing chapter [82.04](/rcw/82_excise_taxes/82.04_business_and_occupation_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.04_business_and_occupation_tax.md) for context.

+1. Subject to the limitations in this section, a credit is allowed against the taxes imposed under this chapter for the capital costs associated with providing broadband service to unserved areas using broadband infrastructure, including taxes paid under chapters 82.08 and 82.12 RCW.

+2. A person claiming the credit for taxes paid under chapters 82.08 and 82.12 RCW on the capital costs associated with providing broadband service to unserved areas using broadband infrastructure must have paid the taxes under chapters 82.08 and 82.12 RCW in order to claim the credit under this section.

+3. The credit under this section is equal to fifty percent of the capital costs, including associated sales and use taxes paid, to be divided equally over fifteen years.

+4. Credits earned under this section may be claimed against taxes due or paid for the calendar year in which the tax contribution is made.
+The amount of credit claimed for a reporting period may not exceed the tax otherwise due under this chapter for that reporting period and is limited to five million dollars total per person claiming a credit.

+5. Any amount of tax credit allowable under this section not claimed by the person in any calendar year may be carried over and claimed against the person's tax liability for the next succeeding calendar year.
+Any credit remaining unused in the next succeeding calendar year may be carried forward and claimed against the person's tax liability for the second succeeding calendar years and may be carried forward and claimed against the person's tax liability for the next thirteen succeeding calendar years from the year the credit was first claimed, but may not be carried over for any calendar year thereafter.

+6. Credits are available on a first-in-time basis.
+The department must disallow any credits, or portions thereof, that would cause the total amount of credits claimed under this section to exceed fifty million dollars.
+If this limitation is reached, the department must provide notice on its web site that the statewide limit has been met.
+In addition, the department must provide written notice to any person who has claimed tax credits in excess of the limitation in this subsection.
+The notice must indicate the amount of tax due and provide that the tax be paid within thirty days from the date of the notice.
+The department may not assess penalties and interest as provided in chapter 82.32 RCW on the amount due in the initial notice if the amount due is paid by the due date specified in the notice, or any extension thereof.

+7. To claim a credit under this section, a person must electronically file with the department all returns, forms, and any other information required by the department in an electronic format as provided or approved by the department.
+Any return, form, or information required to be filed in an electronic format under this section is not filed until received by the department in an electronic format.
+As used in this subsection, "returns" has the same meaning as "return" in RCW 82.32.050.

+8. No application is necessary for the tax credit.
+The person must keep records necessary for the department to verify eligibility under this section.

+9. A person receiving a credit under this section must provide to the department, upon request, such information needed to verify eligibility for credit under this section, including information regarding capital costs that are claimed for credits under this section.

+10. The department may not allow any credit under this section before July 1, 2021.

+11. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Broadband" or "broadband service" has the same meaning as provided in RCW 43.330.530.

+    b.
+"Broadband infrastructure" has the same meaning as provided in RCW 43.330.530.

+    c.
+"Unserved areas" has the same meaning as provided in RCW 43.330.530.